OpenSecuritySummit/oss2019/content/faq/Accommodation.md

 #### 1. When can I check in to my room?

-Keys will be available from 4.30pm-8.00pm on Monday 4 June at The Venue.
+Keys will be available from 4.30pm-8.00pm on Monday 3 June at The Venue.
 After that, keys will be available from 8.30am to 8.00pm.
 Anyone arriving after 8.00pm will need to pick their keys up at the security gate.

-When you leave, please return your keys to the registration desk, NOT the venue's bins.
+When you leave, please return your keys the venue's bins.

 #### 2. Is there somewhere I can leave my luggaage on Monday before my villa becomes available?